prmichaelsen/livebasketball/README.md

 ## To Dos:
 * technical debt
  * seperate classes out of main.java
  * integrate rest and scraper into one program
  * reduce code duplication, possibly by creating a core module
-	* use jar resource access over direct file access where applicable